 Welcome!
 The Mentor Match Platform is now open for enrollment!
-Through December 31, 2017, we will continue to promote the AHP Mentor Program to populate this platform with Mentors and Mentees for the official program start date on January 1, 2018.
-You are welcome to match with Mentors and Mentees in this platform now, however, the official cycle for your program tracks through AHP will begin in January, 2018.
+We will continue to promote the AHP Mentor Program to populate this platform with Mentors and Mentees for the official program start date on January 1, 2019.
+You are welcome to match with Mentors and Mentees in this platform now, however, the official cycle for your program tracks through AHP will begin January 2019.
 To ensure you receive the most out of your new relationship as a Mentor and a Mentee, we strongly recommend you attend the free AHP Mentorship Program Training webinar to review best practices (Date TBA).
 If you're on this page, chances are you want to search for a Mentor -- that's a good idea.
 First, you need to enroll as a Mentee.

 As a Mentee, you will benefit from the opportunity to develop an ongoing relationship with a more seasoned fundraising professional.
 AHP Mentors are available as an additional resource to you by sharing their experiences and expertise.
 This relationship can also provide you with additional networking outlets for further career development.

 Annual Mentorship: This program option is a 12-month commitment with the purpose of promoting individual development through the transfer of skills, expert knowledge and insight.
 At least one participant in the Mentor relationship must be an AHP member in good standing.
 Participants are required to meet a minimum of three times during the mentorship.
 This is a self-facilitating program with basic support courtesy of the AHP staff.

 Six Month Mentorship: This program option is a 6-month commitment for AHP members only.
 This is a self-facilitating program with basic support courtesy of the AHP staff.
 Participants are required to meet a minimum of three times during the mentorship.